Probabilistic construction of Toda conformal field theories: General definitions and existence theorems

-To start with, recall that we have given in \eqref{def:TPI} a meaning to the measure on the space $\mathrm H^{-1}(\R^2\to \mathfrak{h}^*,g)$ formally defined by the expression \eqref{TQFTPI} by setting for $F$ a positive measurable function on $\mathrm H^{-1}(\R^2\to \mathfrak{h}^*,g)$:
+To start with, recall that we have given in \eqref{def:TPI} a meaning to the measure on the space $\mathrm H^{-1}(\R^2\to \mathfrak{a},g)$ formally defined by the expression \eqref{TQFTPI} by setting for $F$ a positive measurable function on $\mathrm H^{-1}(\R^2\to \mathfrak{a},g)$:

-The mapping $F\mapsto \langle F\rangle_{T,g}$ generates a measure on $\mathrm H^{-1}(\R^2\to \mathfrak{h}^*,g)$.
+The mapping $F\mapsto \langle F\rangle_{T,g}$ generates a measure on $\mathrm H^{-1}(\R^2\to \mathfrak{a},g)$.
 It is worth noticing that this measure has infinite mass because of the $\bm c \rightarrow -\infty$ behaviour of the integrand, but is non trivial as we will see below.

-Indeed, there is a special family of functions $F$ that deserve special attention: these are the Vertex Operators which allow to define the correlations function of TCFTs.
-Fix an integer $N\geq 1$ and $N$ distinct points $z_1,\dots,z_N\in \C$ with respective associated weights $\alpha_1,\dots,\alpha_N\in \mathfrak{h}^*$.
+Indeed, there is a special family of functions $F$ that deserve special attention: these are the Vertex Operators which allow to define the correlations function of Toda CFTs.
+Fix an integer $N\geq 1$ and $N$ distinct points $z_1,\dots,z_N\in \C$ with respective associated weights $\alpha_1,\dots,\alpha_N\in \mathfrak{a}$.
 The regularized correlation function is defined by the expression :

 The correlation function is then set to be the limit when $\eps\to0$ of the above regularization:

 The next subsection is devoted to the study of the convergence of this correlation function.